simple-login/app/README.md

 - api_key: if MFA is not enabled, the `api key` is returned right away.

 The `api_key` is used in all subsequent requests.
 It's empty if MFA is enabled.
 If user hasn't enabled MFA, `mfa_key` is empty.

+#### POST /api/auth/mfa

+Input:
+- mfa_token: OTP token that user enters
+- mfa_key: MFA key obtained in previous auth request, e.g. /api/auth/login
+- device: the device name, used to create an ApiKey associated with this device

+Output:
+- name: user name, could be an empty string
+- api_key: if MFA is not enabled, the `api key` is returned right away.

+The `api_key` is used in all subsequent requests.
+It's empty if MFA is enabled.
+If user hasn't enabled MFA, `mfa_key` is empty.

 ### Database migration